 The I (Incomplete) grade is used at an instructor's discretion to provide you with additional time to complete and submit required coursework.
-Outstanding work must be submitted and a new grade assigned no later than the last business day of the semester one year from the semester of your enrollment in the courses.
+Outstanding work must be submitted and a new grade assigned no later than the faculty grading deadline of the semester one year from the semester of your enrollment in the courses.
 If a new grade is not submitted to the registrar by this expiration date, the Incomplete grade lapses to U (Unsatisfactory).

 Instructors may specify a shorted time period for an Incomplete grade and/or an alternate grade to which the Incomplete would lapse.
-These deviations from the standard defaults would have been submitted on an Imcomplete Grade Submission and Student Contract for Course Completeion form--a copy of which should have been provided to you.
+These deviations from the standard defaults would have been submitted on an Incomplete Grade Submission and Student Contract form--a copy of which should have been provided to you.

-If you need additional time to complete your coursework, you must submit a Petition for Extension of Incomplete Grade to the Registrar's Office BEFORE the Incomplete grade lapses to a permanent grade.
+If you need additional time to complete your coursework, you must submit an Incomplete Grade Extension Request to the Registrar's Office BEFORE the Incomplete grade lapses to a permanent grade.
 Only one extension is permitted.
 Petitions to extend an Incomplete grade are not accepted after a permanent grade has been recorded.
 Permanent grades are grades and notations other than Incomplete and GP (Grade Pending).

 Instructors assign an Incomplete grade in one of two ways.

 Submission of I (Incomplete) on a grade roster.
-This process activates the standard defaults for an Incomplete grade: a new grade is due to the registrar no later than the last business day of the semester one year later than the semester in which the course was taken; U (Unsatisfactory) as the grade to which the Incomplete would lapse.
+This process activates the standard defaults for an Incomplete grade: a new grade is due to the registrar no later than faculty grading deadline of the semester one year later than the semester in which the course was taken; U (Unsatisfactory) as the grade to which the Incomplete would lapse.

-Submit an Incomplete Grade Submission and Student Contract for Course Completion form.
-This form is available to instructors from the Registrar's Office.
+Submit an Incomplete Grade Submission and Student Contract form.
+This form is available to instructors on the Registrar's Form Index site.

 Deadline for submitting a new grade to the Registrar's Office.
-While the deadline is up to the instructor, the date may not be later than the last business day of the semester one year from the semester in which the course was taken.
+While the deadline is up to the instructor, the date may not be later than the faculty grading deadline of the semester one year from the semester in which the course was taken.